-So far they have been recorded more than 152 radioactive leakage incidents in nuclear plants, industrial plants, nuclear tests, etc.
+So far there have been more than 152 radioactive leakage incidents recorded in nuclear plants, industrial plants, nuclear tests, etc.

-In many cases of nuclear leaks and accidents, such as Chernobyl, the public is informed too late, resulting in not enough time to take precautions.
+In many cases of nuclear leaks and accidents, such as Chernobyl, the public is informed too late, resulting in there not being enough time to take precautions.

 Today there are more than 438 nuclear power plants worldwide with many others under construction.
 You can check the nuclear facilities of each country here.

-All countries using nuclear power argue that there is no risk but as Japanese specialist in nuclears Hiroshe Takashi says, if the reactors were so secure, they would not be built in remote areas, but in urban centers to avoid energy losses from transmission cables .
+All countries using nuclear power argue that there is no risk but as Japanese nuclear specialist Hiroshe Takashi says, if the reactors were so secure they would not be built in remote areas, but in urban centers to avoid energy losses from transmission cables .